 Protecting threatened scholars and students has always been at the core of IIE's mission.
 From the Bolshevik Revolution to the Hungarian Uprising, IIE has demonstrated a commitment to defending the right to freedom of thought and the pursuit of knowledge.
 In 2002, IIE's trustees committed to making scholar rescue a permanent part of the Institute's work and Dr. Henry Jarecki, Dr. Henry Kaufman, and Mr. Thomas Russo founded IIE-SRF.
 As IIE marks the 100th anniversary of its first scholar rescue effort, it remains dedicated to saving the lives and careers of scholars from any country or field and to preserving national academies threatened by conflict.

 Major activities undertaken throughout the Institute's history include:

+The Institute's work to safeguard the lives and careers of threatened academics began 100 years ago.
 The Russian Student Fund helped over 600 students and scholars caught in the crossfire of the Bolshevik Revolution and Stalinism to reach safety in Europe and the United States.
 IIE published a directory identifying over 200 scholars still in Russia along with their fields of expertise in order to assist them in finding teaching positions abroad that would remove them from danger.
 This program continued for decades, helping many to teach and research freely beyond the reach of government and security forces of the USSR.

 The rise of Mussolini and the National Fascist Party in Italy resulted in the widespread displacement of scholars.
 The Institute relocated many of these Italian scholars to the United States, where they were afforded grants and several were named chairs at leading universities.